How Often Should Couples Have Sex?

 It’s that misconception—that you and your partner must match—that can turn sexual frequency (or lack thereof) into a bigger issue than it is.
 After all, like most things, everything comes down to having a clear conversation.

-How to Discuss + AGREE ON Sex Frequency
+How to Discuss and Agree on Sex Frequency

 Follow these tips if you need help agreeing on an ideal sex frequency with your partner.